MicrosoftDocs/cross-device/project-rome-docs/hosting/index.md

 Use hosting to handle remote action requests on a local device.

-Hosting scenarios include cases such as app launch requests or app service messages from apps on remote devices.
+Hosting includes scenarios like app launch requests or app service messages from apps on remote devices.
 Hosting is the necessary counterpart of the [Commanding](../commanding/index.md) scenarios.

 To get started with Hosting scenarios on your client device, select your preferred development platform on the left navigation pane.